Data Lake vs Data Warehouse

 While data warehouses and data lakes may share some overlapping features and use cases, there are fundamental differences in the data management philosophies, design characteristics, and ideal use conditions for each of these technologies.

-In this blog post, we’re taking a closer look at the data lake vs. data warehouse debate, in hopes that it will help you determine the right approach for your business.
+In this blog post, we’re taking a closer look at the data lake vs. data warehouse debate, helping you determine the right approach for your business.
 We’ll explore how data warehouse and data lake solutions emerged over the decades-long history of enterprise data management, the key differences between data warehouse and data lake architectures, and how to choose the right, future-proof solution for your business.

 Database management systems make it easier to secure, access, and manage data in a file system.
 They provide an abstraction layer between the database and the user that supports query processing, management operations, and other functionality.